TirlaP/tvet-src-app/README.md

 ## Security & Compliance

-- Data is stored securely
+- Data is stored securely using client-side IndexedDB
 - Consent is required from all participants
 - All actions are audited
 - POPIA compliant data handling